Redmi K20 Pro Review

 Even the phone call capability is robust , you get a really good ear-piece and good noise-cancellation on the microphone.
 Overall sound quality and network strength is pretty impressive on the Redmi K20 Pro.
 It also attaches with WiFi signals really easily and has a strong WiFi antenna so we didn’t find any problems with using WiFi or with using the phone calls on this.

-Now we talk about performance in more detail.
+Now let’s talk about performance in more detail.
 Because it has an Snapdragon 855 chip the phone is available in two formats with 6GB of RAM and 128 GB of internal storage and another with 8 GB of RAM and 256 GB of internal storage.

 Now these are really good options because you will really not need more than 6 or 8 GB of RAM for your day to day usage.
 Even if you are an extreme user or even you are pro mobile gamer you will probably not need more than 8 GB of RAM, which is why these are really good options .
 The only thing is that the storage is not further expandable and its a fixed storage so if you want to – pick your variant carefully depending on your needs.But you do get dual sim capabilities but there is no micro-SD support.